 |

-The premodifying noun phrase first- and third-person here should not be confused with the similar words used in relation to the pronominal system.
+The premodifying noun phrase first- and third-person here should not be confused with similar words used in relation to the pronominal system.
 Although there may be some interesting stylistic links between first-person narratives and the use of first-person pronouns, and third-person narratives and the use of third-person pronouns, a first-person narrator actually refers to a narrator who is also a character in the world of the story, whereas a third-person narrator is not a character in the story.

-Major or |
+First-Person Narrators: Major or |

-1. 'Objective' |
+Third-Person Narrators: 1.
+'Objective' |

 The first-person narrator can either be